Advertising Creative Process: Ideas First

 This part refers to getting it done for your portfolio.
 We'll guide you through the last 3 classes to make it happen.

 If you love your idea you need to be excited about the image.
 This is the fun part and there is no excuse for a bad image.
-If you are not excited by your visual, go back to stage 1 and come up with another idea that will inspire better visuals.
+If you are not excited by your visuals, go back to stage 1 and come up with another idea that will inspire better visuals.

 For each final creative decision, you should have explored many options until you select your final image.
 Then tweak the image, layout, and design to perfection!